Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Convolutional Filters

-A convolutional filter is defined by a \emph{shift-and-sum} operation of the input signal \cite{willsky1997signals}.
-While a shift in time implies a delay, a graph signal shift requires taking into account the underlying topological structure.
+A convolutional filter is a \emph{shift-and-sum} operation of the input signal \cite{willsky1997signals}.
+While a shift in time implies a delay, a graph signal shift requires taking into account the topological structure.

-\begin{defBox}{Graph signal shift} A graph signal shift is a linear transformation $\fnS:\fdX_{N} \to \fdX_{N}$ obtained from applying a GSO $\mtS$ to a signal $\vcx$, i.e. $\fnS(\vcx) = \mtS\vcx$.
+\begin{defBox}{Graph signal shift} A graph signal shift is a linear transformation $\fnS:\fdX^{\stV} \to \fdX^{\stV}$ obtained from applying a GSO $\mtS$ to a signal $\vcx$, i.e. $\fnS(\vcx) = \mtS\vcx$.
 The shifted signal at node $i$ is computed as

 which is a local linear combination of the signal values at neighboring nodes. \end{defBox}